-Rank Location SP M Goal Objective Time Frame Progress to Date 0001 ALL 03 06 Continue staff development programs in anti- racism practices with an emphasis on providing a model anti-racist curriculum for toddles and preschool.
+Rank Location SP M Goal Objective Time Frame Progress to Date 0001 ALL 03 06 Continue staff development programs in anti- racism practices with an emphasis on providing a model anti-racist curriculum for toddlers and preschool.
 Build a model early childhood program focused on providing an inclusive, anti-racist program as a model for Sonoma County.
-2020-21 Planning and professional development time to develop a strategic five year plan 0003 ALL 03 06 Strengthen the application of research based strategies for Latino and low income students to bring greater effectiveness to the college Continue to support the cohort model, provide continuity for the Connections program, integrate services with Student Services and Academic Affairs 2020-21 Continued support of the VPs of Student Services and Academic Affairs to integrate successful practices 0004 ALL 02 06 Ensure that the Child Development Instructional Department maintains a level of quality and an array of course offerings consistent with the needs of the field Support the integration of new faculty 2019-2022 Dedicated planning time for faculty, mentoring of new faculty
+2020-21 Fall 2023 trainings to support Caring Campus initiative; Academic year 2023- 2024 monthly reflective practice session with consultant.
+0003 ALL 03 06 Strengthen the application of research based strategies for Latino and low income students to bring greater effectiveness to the college Continue to support the cohort model, provide continuity for the Connections program, integrate services with Student Services and Academic Affairs 2020-21 Inclusion of Child Development courses in Lanzamiento support programs, 2021- 2023; Launched Apprenticeship courses fall 2023.
+0004 ALL 02 06 Ensure that the Child Development Instructional Department maintains a level of quality and an array of course offerings consistent with the needs of the field Support the integration of new faculty 2019-2022 Ongoing professional development for all faculty; participation in Courageous Leaders academy (one faculty member, one classified staff member).